Español

 Why Do Federal Requirements Exist For Vegetation Management?

-The North American Electric Reliability Corporation (NERC) created standards that made utilities responsible for establishing minimum clearance distances between transmission lines and the nearest vegetation.
+The North American Electric Reliability Corporation (NERC) created standards that require utilities to establish minimum clearance distances between transmission lines and the nearest vegetation.
 Non-compliance can lead to significant penalties for utilities.

 How Does AEP Adhere to the Requirements?